 Tennessee Reading Specialist PreK - 12-The East Tennessee State University Clemmer College of Education Master of Arts in Reading Education enables individuals to acquire the knowledge and skills stipulated by the Tennessee Licensure Standards for Reading Specialist, PreK-12.
 Most students who participate in our Reading M.A. program are practicing licensed teachers, and those aspiring to specialist licensure must have at least three (3) years successful classroom experience as such.
 Graduate students, working toward qualification as licensed reading specialists in Tennessee, will be advised to take a specific set of courses that fulfills both the East Tennessee State University requirements for the Reading M.A. degree and the requirements outlined by the Tennessee Standards for Licensure as Reading Specialist, PreK-12.

 Rural Health Graduate Certificate (Community Health)

-James E. Florence, Dr.P.H., M.P.H., C.H.E.S., Associate Professor and Interim Chair, Department of Community Health e-mail: florence@etsu.edu or email: littleto@etsu.edu
+James E. Florence, Dr.P.H., M.P.H., C.H.E.S., Associate Professor and Interim Chair, Department of Community Health or